ritiek/ritiek.github.io/_posts/2025-09-09-re-doing-my-homelab-with-nixos.md

 ## Automating software updates safely

 One challenge I faced early on was keeping my NixOS system updated.
-I initially started with NixOS stable channels, but quickly realized my favorite new features in tools like Hyprland (a window manager) sometimes take a while to hit stable releases.
+I initially started with NixOS stable channels, but quickly realized my favorite new features in tools like Hyprland (a tiling window manager) sometimes take a while to hit stable channels.
 I also had issues with screen-sharing.

 I moved to unstable channels, but had a similar feeling of being a bit behind.
 Eventually, I decided to track nixpkgs master branch directly for the latest everything.